thiswillbeyourgithub/Clozolkor/README.md

 ## Features
 * supports multiple shortcuts
 * supports image cloze deletion (thanks to /u/bluegreenmagick)
-* added buttons, handy for mobile
+* added buttons, handy for mobile (one to reveal one cloze, one to reset)
 * more to come, this clozing system is the basis of my workflow
 * added a small delay to be sure that the cloze background is loaded before hiding it, otherwize the wrong color is selected